travis-ci/docs-travis-ci-com/user/developer/index.md

 ## API V3

-The Travis CI API V3 was released on 6th March 2017.
+The Travis CI API V3 was released on 6th April 2017.
 It is a discoverable and self-documenting RESTful API, and includes all the hypermedia features expected from a modern API.